2012 Housing Industry Numbers Increase

 Permits for residential building also climbed by 4.5% to a 747,000 annual rate in March, the highest since September 2008.
-Private, residential fixed investments rose 9.1% from a year earlier, marking the fourth consecutive quarter of nominal increases and was the fastest pace of yearly growth since 2006, according to federal data gathered.
+Private, residential fixed investments rose 9.1% from a year earlier.
+This marked the fourth consecutive quarter of nominal increases.
+It was also the fastest pace of yearly growth since 2006, according to federal data gathered.
 Spending on construction of new residential housing and improvements to existing homes is at a three-year high.

 Home Depot and Lowe’s both saw same store sales rise from the same time last year.
 Home Depot saw a 5% increase and Lowe’s saw a 2.4% increase.

 Calling this time period a “multi-year recovery,” analysts are hopeful the housing market is on a several year growth cycle.